stevewqdev/wordpress-gatsby/README.md

 <p>The other important file here its the posts.js (singular one) this one its the template used for show each individual post.
 Same, as on the page.js file theres a query with all the data, and you can add ACF to the post query</p>
 <h2>Still needs fixing</h2>
 <ul>
-<li>Currently all the meta data config its coming from the gatsby-config.js on the next commit this issue will be fixed</li>

 </ul>

 </p>